Sound Installations and Soundscapes for Galleries and Museums

 The intention of the soundscape was to evoke a sense of India’s devotional religious practices alongside sounds of the regions unique nature.

 The soundscape featured the evocative sounds of the Indian koel, barbets, peacocks and elephants, amongst many others, These recordings are heard alongside the chants, bells, drums and other devotional sounds.
-In tandem these sounds created the virtual ancient atmosphere heard throughout the galleries.
+In tandem these sounds created the virtual ancient atmosphere which echoed throughout the galleries.

 Sounds were sourced from many locations across the region, from peacocks in the rice fields of Sri Lanka to the prayer wheels spinning in monasteries set into the foothills of the Himalayas.